General Academic Regulations

-To declare "Academic Bankruptcy" a student must petition the Academic Standards and Admissions Committee specifying the courses the student requests to be dropped.
+To declare "Academic Bankruptcy" a student must petition the Extended Studies Committee (undergraduate petitions) or the Graduate Studies Committee (graduate petitions) specifying the courses the student requests to be dropped.
 Only courses with grades of "D" and "F" may be dropped.
 Only courses taken ten semesters (excluding summer sessions) or more before the student's application for readmission may be dropped.
 The petition for Academic Bankruptcy must be made within six months following the student's readmission.
-Only students who are readmitted to and currently attending the University may petition the Academic Standards and Admissions Committee for Academic Bankruptcy.
-When the Committee approves a petition for Academic Bankruptcy, the original grades will be shown on the transcript but a notation will be made and these grades will not be included in the calculation of grade point averages or the satisfaction of degree requirements.
+Only students who are readmitted to and currently attending the University may petition the Extended Studies Committee for Academic Bankruptcy.
+When the Committee approves a petition for Academic Bankruptcy, the original grades will be shown on the transcript but a notation will be made and these grades will not be included in the calculation of grade point averages, nor will they be included in the satisfaction of degree requirements.

 Students may not be successful in college for many reasons, but the principle reasons for student failure are excessive absence from class and the lack of class preparation.
 The faculty and administration expect students to attend classes regularly and to establish adequate study patterns.
 Individual instructors establish their own attendance policies that are clearly stated in each course syllabus.
 The University reserves the right to withdraw any student from one or more classes or from the University for excessive absence.
 Students are responsible for any work missed as a result of absence.
 They should consult with each instructor to make satisfactory arrangements for academic work missed.
 This should be done in advance whenever possible.
-Students, faculty and staff are expected to adhere to the policy stated below for Institution-Sanctioned absences.
-Absence from class does not constitute withdrawal from the class or from the College of Liberal Arts and Sciences.
+Absence from class does not constitute withdrawal from the class or from the College of Graduate and Extended Studies.
 Students who leave school without completing the withdrawal process forfeit their claim to honorable dismissal and will receive a grade of "F" for all courses in progress.

 Students are classified by the Hours of credit achieved.

-Special Students are those students who are not matriculating for a degree but who wish to enroll for specific courses.
+Special Students are not matriculating for a degree but wish to enroll in specific courses.
 They may be full- or part-time and may or may not have a baccalaureate degree.
-After completing 29 hours, Special Students must apply to the Office of Admission and be formally admitted to a course of study in order to continue to take classes.

 Courses and grades are given on a semester-hour basis.
 Normally, one semester hour of credit means one hour of instruction per week for a semester (15-16 hours of class instruction) plus two or more hours of study for each hour of instruction, but instructional time and credit hours may vary.
 Grade reports are issued to students at mid-term and following the end of each semester.
 Only final grades for courses are entered on the student's transcript.
 The transcript is the individual student's permanent academic record, maintained and secured by the Registrar's Office.